Tim Donaghy: Personality and behavior

 As the father of Donaghy's lifelong best friend and fellow NBA scandal co-conspirator, Tommy Martino, said of him, "Timmy…(had) a very short temper and a penchant for wanting to get revenge for anything that he perceived as having been done to him where he was wrong."

 Donaghy's character flaws informed and influenced decisions in the federal NBA betting scandal investigation.
 He was notorious for his temper and "short fuse" dating at least to high school straight through the NBA scandal when a federal official described him as "a fucking loose cannon".
-He was arrested for allegedly threatening a mail carrier (charges of disorderly conduct, harassment, and stalking were dropped when the carrier didn't appear in court).
+He was arrested for allegedly harassing a mail carrier.
 He was sued by neighbors for harassment and invasion of privacy (suit was dropped, but Donaghy was suspended from his country club as a result of his actions).
 Another neighbor said Donaghy "was so bad you can’t imagine…The guy had a personality problem from day one, with 99% of people" with whom Donaghy came in contact.
 "Unless everything went his way…he just became a flaming maniac".
 The mayor of his township said Donaghy had "a very dictatorial personality, a very aggressive personality".
-Donaghy's off-court behavior was so troubled that the NBA sanctioned Donaghy by prohibiting him from working a round of playoffs one season.
 Donaghy admitted to having someone else take his SAT exams for him when applying to Villanova University and one of Donaghy's high school teachers was quoted saying, "I taught him for a year, and I think every homework assignment he turned in to me was copied."
 Donaghy's wife, soon after filing for divorce, requested a restraining order because he allegedly threatened to "knock [her] head off [her] body" and that he was "enraged, out of control, cursing at [her] in front of [their] four children and making threats", although the matter was dropped when she didn't appear in court.